contracourse/blogpage/content/docs/bart.md

 df_train = df[-test_inds, ]
 y_train = y[-test_inds]
 ```
 Now running bartMachine on the training data ``bart_machine = bartMachine(df_train, y_train)``.
 The default settings uses a burn-in rate of 250 and 1000 iteration with 50 trees.
-All of those parameters can be specified manually <br>
+All of those parameters can be specified manually. <br>
 BART uses L1 & L2 regularization to reduce overfitting, introduce penalties and
 reduce complexity especially with high dimensional data.
 The Pseudo-Rsq is for non-linear models, it has the same interpretability as a
 normal R-squared.